fluxninja/aperture/docs/content/sdk/python/manual.md

   - manual
 ---

-[Aperture Python SDK][pythonsdk] can be used to manually set feature control points within a Python service.
+[Aperture Python SDK][pythonsdk] can be used to define feature control points within a Python service.

 Run the command below to install the SDK: